Pilot Iroshizuku Momiji

 Performance on paper:

-There was some water resistance, but the water creates pink, hazy, clouds that can make the writing difficult to read.
+There was some water resistance, but the water creates pink, hazy clouds of color that can make the writing difficult to read.
 Using this ink with a wetter pen will more than likely exacerbate this problem.

 Midori MD